rixx/books.rixx.de/data/reviews/hugh-cook/the-wizards-and-the-warriors/index.md

 Some wizards try to re-capture an artifact that could end the world, but get caught up in wars, petty conflicts, their own desires, centuries-old curses, the works.
 This book is *much* less generic than both the title and this summary make it sound.
-A lot about it feels unique – like [A Song of Ice and Fire](/george-r-r-martin/a-game-of-thrones/) crossed with [Malazan](/steven-erikson/gardens-of-the-moon).
+A lot about it is unique – like [A Song of Ice and Fire](/george-r-r-martin/a-game-of-thrones/) crossed with [Malazan](/steven-erikson/gardens-of-the-moon).

 This feeling comes from two things: The characters have unique (or at least unusual) profiles despite their flatness,